LifeWay Christian Resources: History

-In January 2019, Lifeway announced that it would cut staff and close some of its 170 stores.
+In January 2019, LifeWay announced that it would cut staff and close some of its 170 stores.
 Two months later, it announced that it would be closing all of them and shift its focus to the e-commerce side of the business.

 In January 2021, Lifeway unveiled a new logo, which made its name's w lowercase.
+Also in 2021, it was announced the building would be sold in favor of a smaller office as staff continued the trend of remote working.